FAIMS/burial-mounds-web/README.md

 Please follow the steps listed below:

-1. If you have run the *make_site.py* Python script to generate the record pages, then you can skip this step, please otherwise read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
+1. If you have run the *make_site.py* Python script to generate the `record pages`, then you can skip this step, please otherwise read the [generating `record pages` section](#generating-record-pages) and follow the instructions in that section.
 2. Run the *local_images.py* Python script.
-Once that is done, you have finished linking images from the *images\/* folder to its associated record page.
+Once that is done, you have finished linking images from the *images\/* folder to its associated `record page`.

-Once you have finished all the steps, run the website to test if the images were successfully associated with the record page.
+Once you have finished all the steps, run the website to test if the images were successfully associated with the `record page`.

 [Back to TOC](#table-of-contents)